decred/dcrdocs/docs/proof-of-stake/redeem-script.md

 The VSP handles voting and revoking for the user, but if it goes offline is up to the user to vote or revoke, which means the wallet needs to know the redeem script.

-Currently, users can't reconstruct these scripts from their own seed, this is why users must backup their redeem scripts to ensure they don't end up with locked funds due to the VSP going offline.
+Currently, users can't reconstruct these scripts from their own seed, this is why they must [backup their redeem scripts](/wallets/decrediton/using-decrediton/#backup-redeem-script) to ensure they don't end up with locked funds due to the VSP going offline.

 ---

 ## What happens if the script is lost?

-User who purchased a ticket through a VSP that is no longer available and lost their redeem scripts won't be able to vote or revoke their tickets.
+User who purchased a ticket through a VSP that is no longer available and lost their redeem script won't be able to vote or revoke their tickets.
 This means their funds will remain locked.

-This is why users must back up their redeem script as soon as they sign up with a VSP and store it in a safe place.

 ---